 ADB – stands for Android Debug Bridge and helps you to build a connection between your Android Emulator or Android Device and your computer.
-Having ADB and Fastboot drivers installed is essential if you want to play with your device by installing new recoveries, flashing custom roms and mods and trying other similar tricks.
-Android ADB and Fastboot drivers a must have thing for Google Nexus owners as well as these are important for some other devices like HTC.
+Having ADB and Fastboot drivers installed is essential if you want to play with your device by installing new recoveries, flashing custom ROMs and mods and trying other similar tricks.
+Android ADB and Fastboot drivers must have a thing for Google Nexus owners as well as these are important for some other devices like HTC.

-If you are looking for a method to install Android ADB and Fastboot drivers on your windows PC you’ve spotted the right place as we will learn today how we can install these drivers.
+If you are looking for a method to install Android ADB and Fastboot drivers on your Windows PC you’ve spotted the right place as we will learn today how we can install these drivers.

-- In order to make the Android SDK Manager work you must have Java installed in your PC.
+- In order to make the Android SDK Manager work, you must have Java installed in your PC.
 Download & Install Java SE Development Kit 7 for your windows.
 While installing JDK leave all the options selected as default and finish the installation.

 - Run the downloaded Android SDK Manager .exe file and select C:/ drive as path as it will be easier for you to access it later.